5 Reasons to visit Chandni Chowk in Old Delhi

 - Kucha Choudhary market – Popularly known as Photo Market, here you can find countless shops selling every conceivable camera and photographic equipment.

-- Khari Baoli – The best place to buy all kinds of quality dry fruits, spices, pulses, grains at most competitive rates.
+- Khari Baoli – The best place to buy all kinds of quality dry fruits, spices, pulses, and grains at the most competitive rates.

-- Moti Bazar – Shawl at throwaway prices in a mind-boggling range of colors and style.
+- Moti Bazar – Shawl at throwaway prices in a mind-boggling range of colors and styles.

 The whole experience of visiting the vibrant Chandni Chowk can overwhelm you, but you are in for a generous dose of ethnicity and culture with surprises waiting for you in every nook and corner.
 So if you are up to it, take a metro towards Chandni Chowk to soak in the madness.
-Still undecided?
+Recently, the 1.4 km between the Red Fort and Fatehpuri Masjid has been a pedestrian-only zone between 9 am-9 pm.
+Major redevelopment work has been done to make things more organized and accessible.
+The area is being developed for night tourism.
+Still undecided and confused?
 You can book a Heritage Walk which will guide you for an ultimate Chandni Chowk Experience.